• Gluten-Free Recipes

 As always, a few best practices can help your gluten-free bakes turn out perfectly!
 I've outlined a few tips and ideas below:

 • Use room temperature ingredients.
 This is a suggestion that carries over from gluten-free to gluten-baking.
-Bringing your ingredients to room temperature for a bit before you add them into your batter or dough will help them incorporate better, resulting in a better final product.
+Bringing your ingredients to room temperature for a bit before you add them to your batter or dough will help them incorporate better, resulting in a better final product.

 • Rest the batter.
 Make sure to rest the cake batter while the oven heats.
 I find that this is just about the right amount of time for a gluten-free batter to hydrate.